 Pests affecting potatoes

-Let’s move on to pests that you might encounter while potato growing.
+Let’s move on to pests that you might encounter that will nibble at your potato plants.

 Potato eelworms are wormlike animals, also called nematodes, that feed on the roots of potatoes.
 By doing so they take out nutrients from the plant which can damage the plant’s health and crops.